Alley of Light

-‘Alley of Light’ by Serge Schoemaker Architects & DigiLuce is an urban space defined by light.
-It is a twelve-metre-long passage that is surrounded by three-dimensional matrix of 2000 handmade lights.
+‘Alley of Light’ by Serge Schoemaker Architects & DigiLuce is a twelve-metre-long “alley” defined by light.
+It is a passage that is surrounded by three-dimensional matrix of 2000 handmade LED bulbs.

-After its premiere at the third edition of the Amsterdam Light Festival in 2014, the light installation has been on show in Norrköping (Sweden, 2015), Shenzhen (China, 2016) and Riga (Latvia, 2017).
-From November 30, 2019 until January 6, 2020, the light artwork will be showcased by the renown LAC Lugano Arte e Culturale in Switzerland.
+After its premiere at the third edition of the Amsterdam Light Festival in 2014, the light installation has been on show in Norrköping (Sweden, 2015), Shenzhen (China, 2016), Riga (Latvia, 2017) and Lugano (Switzerland, 2019) at the renown Lugano Arte e Cultura (LAC).

 The four-metre-high light installation consists of 320 vertical strings with six lights each, hanging in a black steel cage construction.
 The footprint of the installation measures 10 by 12 metres.
 The atmosphere and sense of space within the passage change continuously thanks to its programmed variation of light configurations.
 The lights continuously change intensity.
 The wave-like motion of light within the installation generates a unique spatial experience: when all lights are lit, the passage appears enclosed and intimate; as soon as the lights dim, the space becomes fluid and the borders of the alley start to fade.